 His conclusion was that there was the presence of asbestos in the tissue of his lungs, and that in his professional opinion, due to the worker inhaling asbestos, it had contributed to his death - if not causing it completely.

 The companies that actually manufactured, installed and sold asbestos products had knowledge dating back to the 1930s that asbestos exposure was dangerous.
 However, it wasn't until decades later that the manufacturers and contractors notified the public about the dangers of asbestos.
 Consequently, thousands of people across the county have unnecessarily developed mesothelioma, asbestosis and lung cancer.

 What Are The Costs For Legal Representation?

-At our firm, we believe that everyone should be allowed access to comprehensive legal representation.
+At the law offices of Greg Coleman Law, we believe that everyone should be allowed access to comprehensive legal representation.
 With this in mind, we proudly work on a contingency basis.
 What this means is that we only charge you for our fees and services if we obtain a settlement for you.